 If you're looking for a new and exciting way to cook asparagus, you've come to the right place!
-This smoked asparagus recipe is simple and delicious and will surely be a hit with your friends and family.
+This Smoked Asparagus Recipe is simple and delicious and will surely be a hit with your friends and family.

 Ingredients

-Olive Oil - We coat the outside of the asparagus with a little olive oil to help the seasoning stick to it.
+- Olive Oil - We coat the outside of the asparagus with a little olive oil to help the seasoning stick to it.

 How to Make Smoked Asparagus

-Step Two: Smoke the asparagus for 35 minutes or until tender on a wood smoker or pellet grill.
+Place asparagus on the grill grates.
+Smoke the asparagus for 35 minutes or until tender on a wood smoker or pellet grill.
 Serve immediately.
 Store leftovers in an airtight container.

 Expert Tip: Just put them right on the grate.
 You don't need a grilling basket or foil.